kaby76/AntlrVSIX/README.md

 is a tool that has been written to import the Java grammar directly from the online specification, and output an Antlr4 grammar for it.
-Several refactorings have already been tested on the Java grammar, but the next step is to optimize the Java grammar for speed.
+Several refactorings have already been tested on the Java grammar with this release.
+The next step afterward is
+to add the rest of the refactorings and optimize the Java grammar for speed.

 * Add editor support for Antlr2, Antlr3, and Bison grammars.
 * Add convert Antlr2 and Antlr3 grammars to Antlr4.